 The Residence Golf Club is a links style course, designed by Robert Trent Jones Jr. The course is fairly new, finished in 2008.

-Residence is a links style course, built right next to a lake bed that fills with water from the Mediterranean part of the year.
-The course is very long, and with plenty of water hazards.
+The Residence is a links-style course, built right next to a lake bed that fills with water from the Mediterranean part of the year.
+The course is very long and with plenty of water hazards.
 And to make it even more difficult it is almost always quite windy with a sea breeze coming in from the Mediterranean.
 The course has no trees to provide shelter from the wind.
 This makes the course quite difficult, most suited for the medium to low handicapper.

 If you want a golf vacation in total luxury, choose the Residence Golf Club and hotel.